Healthy Cereal Guide

 The Granola Problem

 Above, you’ll see one brand of truly healthful granola, listed as Good Stuff.
-Unfortunately, most brands of granola you find in health food stores contain a lot of either cane sugar or cane syrup.
-This includes:
+Unfortunately, most brands of granola you find in health food stores contain a lot of either cane sugar or cane syrup and/or seed oils like canola or sunflower.
+Granola brands we do not recommend include:

 - Cascadian Farm Organic Granola